monarch-initiative/mondo/docs/editors-guide/f-entities.md

 ## Term tracker item

 If you make changes to a Mondo term based on requests on a GitHub ticket, please add an annotation to the URL of the GitHub ticket using the annotation property 'term tracker item' (type xsd:anyURI)

+## Susceptibility terms

+Susceptibility to diseases should be classified under MONDO:0042489 'disease susceptibility' (or MONDO:0020573 'inherited disease susceptibility', as appropriate).
+We should group any OMIM susceptibility terms under a susceptibility to disease term.
+We will not add OMIM xrefs to these, even if the term is part of the OMIMPS.
+For example, https://www.omim.org/phenotypicSeries/PS161400 - we will create a new class called narcolepsy, susceptibility but will NOT refer back to the OMIMPS.
+(See related ticket: [https://github.com/monarch-initiative/mondo/issues/5511](https://github.com/monarch-initiative/mondo/issues/5511)).